 You can choose to reimburse your employees using a fixed and variable rate (FAVR) allowance.
 This is an allowance that includes a combination of payments covering fixed and variable costs, such as a cents-per-mile rate to cover your employees' variable operating costs (such as gas, oil, etc.) plus a flat amount to cover your employees' fixed costs (such as depreciation, insurance, etc.).
-For information on using a FAVR allowance, see Revenue Procedure 2008-59 in Internal Revenue Bulletin 2008-41.
-You can read Revenue Procedure 2008-59 at www.irs.gov/pub/irs-irbs/irb08-41.pdf.
+For information on using a FAVR allowance, see Revenue Procedure 2009-47 in Internal Revenue Bulletin 2009-47 at www.irs.gov/pub/irs-irbs/irb09-42.pdf.